-To celebrate our daughter’s first birthday, we decided we would trek the Inca Trail to Machu Picchu!
-Yes, that’s right, we were going to trek the Inca Trail with Baby!
+To celebrate our daughter’s first birthday, we decided we would trek the Short Inca Trail to Machu Picchu!
+Yes, that’s right, we were going to trek the Inca Trail with kids!

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

-How We Trekked The Inca Trail With Baby!
+How We Trekked The Inca Trail With Kids!

 At this point the team at Apus Peru Adventure Travel Specialists suggested we do the Short Inca Trail to Machu Picchu instead: they made new hotel arrangements, changed our trains, and spent hours finalizing the paperwork for us to do the Short Inca Trail starting at kilometer 104.